Why do we fight with our spouse?

 In his last job, he had five reorgs, four bosses, four moves, one failed marriage, and five years later he had his own car dealership.

-“One influential thing I learned by my weak health, is I created love for social and cultural overlap in our society, I developed a strong sense of building empathy, kindness, and belonging around me, my desire really sharpened to respect differences in our community; I guess that’s what I was looking as a meaning in my life.
-The essence of being human is shared emotions, connections and respect,” he said.
+“One influential thing I learned from my weak health is I created love for social and cultural overlap in our society, I developed a strong sense of empathy, kindness, and belonging around me so that my desire really sharpened to respect differences in our society.

-He calculated he could survive for fifteen months from his savings.
+He finally calculated he could survive for fifteen months from his savings.

 Next day he walked into his very toxic boss’s office and quit on the spot.